sj14/epoch/README.md

 1548449498
 ```

-Currently, it's a fastly hacked tool, which solves my needs, but I think it might be useful for other people, too.
+Currently, it's a fastly hacked tool, which solves my needs, but I thought it might be useful for other people, too.

 ## Installation